masher92/UKCP18/CatchmentAnalysis/RunModelWithSyntheticRainfall/ReadMe.md

 *	Computation settings
 *	Simulation options

-These are the steps required to put together a plan:
+These are the steps required to put together a plan in Hec-Ras:
 1. Run -> Unsteady Flow Analysis
 2. Set Starting and Ending Date to 01Jan2022, StartingTime to 1200 and EndingTime to 2400
 3. Set ComputationInterval, MappingOutputInterval, HydrographOutputInterval, DetailedOutputInterval all to 1 minute